BHS in Communication Science and Disorders

 Degree Program Description

-Communication Science and Disorders (CSD) includes the study of normal language, speech and hearing across the life span, as well as communication disorders that result from biological, environmental and behavioral factors.
+Communication Science and Disorders (CSD) includes the study of normal language, speech and hearing across the life span, as well as communication disorders that result from biological, environmental, and behavioral factors.
 The CSD major is the first step in preparing for careers in the professions of speech-language pathology and audiology.
-Speech-language pathologists evaluate the speech and language of children and adults to determine whether problems exist in such areas as voice, articulation, fluency and receptive or expressive language, and they plan and carry out the treatment of these problems.
-Audiologists evaluate hearing, identify hearing loss and participate in the rehabilitation of persons with hearing impairments.
+Speech-language pathologists evaluate the speech and language of children and adults to determine whether problems exist in such areas as voice, articulation, fluency, and receptive or expressive language, and they plan and carry out the treatment of these problems.
+Audiologists evaluate hearing, identify hearing loss, and participate in the rehabilitation of persons with hearing impairments.
 The CSD undergraduate curriculum fully prepares students for graduate study in either of these fields.
 (The professions of speech-language pathology and audiology require masters or doctoral degrees.)
 The CSD undergraduate coursework provides students with a broad understanding of the scientific bases of speech, language, and hearing, the different types of communication disorders, and the types of diagnostic and therapeutic methods utilized in the field.
-Undergraduate students in the CSD department at MU benefit from a low student-faculty ratio, practical clinical experience in our language preschool, our accent modification program and our research labs led by outstanding faculty, and a well-established student organization.
+Undergraduate students in the CSD department at MU benefit from a low student-faculty ratio, practical clinical experience in our language preschool, our accent modification program, and our research labs led by outstanding faculty, and a well-established student organization.

 Major Program Requirements

 Students are required to apply to the Communication Science and Disorders major.
-Applications into the BHS program are considered once a year, and they must be submitted by February 1 of the student’s sophomore year.
+Applications for admission into the BHS program are considered once a year, and they must be submitted by February 1 of the student’s sophomore year.
 (Note: Later applications will be considered if open seats remain in the upcoming junior class.)
-Applicants must have completed at least 42 hours of college credit before applying, and students who are admitted must have completed 60 hours of college credit before beginning coursework as Communication Science and Disorders majors.
+In most cases, applicants will have completed at least 42 hours of college credit before applying, and students who are admitted will have completed 60 hours of college credit before beginning coursework as Communication Science and Disorders majors.
 A minimum GPA of 2.75 on a four-point scale and a composite score of 22 or above on the ACT are strongly recommended.
 However, meeting the minimum criteria and declaring a major of pre-Communication Science and Disorders do not guarantee acceptance into the program.
 A grade of C- or higher is required in the program and major core requirements.